jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

 PRIMARY TASK:

 Update the 'Current State' ledger based on a 'Transaction Command'.
 Check budget.
-Output the updated ledger (Markdown table), budget alerts, and a Chain of Thought showing calculations.
+Output the updated ledger (Markdown table), budget alerts, and a short but clear Chain of Thought showing calculations.
 Ledger must visually indicate over-budget categories.

 INPUTS: